Wild use early goals to beat Kings 3-1 for 5th straight win

 The Wild were playing their first home game since Jan.
 31. After their season resumed, they played five straight games on the road before returning home for a pair of games against the Kings.

 The teams square off again in Minnesota on Saturday night.
+The Kings hope they can build on the improvements they made after their disastrous start on Friday.

+“The last two periods (were) better,” Los Angeles center Anze Kopitar said.
+“Still not up to our standards, but we stopped the bleeding I guess a little bit.
+Tomorrow’s a new game and we’re going to have to be much better than we were tonight.”

 More AP NHL: https://apnews.com/hub/NHL and https://twitter.com/AP_Sports